agoncalvesos/cordova-plugin-ios-prevent-thirdparty-keyboard/README.md

 # cordova-plugin-ios-prevent-thirdparty-keyboard
-A plugin to prevent a third party keyboard to be used inside the app
+A plugin to prevent a third party keyboard to be used inside the app.

+## iOS only